kytrinyx/problem-specifications/exercises/simple-linked-list/instructions.md

 # Instructions

-Your task is to create a prototype for a playlist feature for a music player application.

 For the prototype, each song will simply be represented by a number.
 Given a range of numbers (the song IDs), create a singly linked list.